 Behavior in this context means their knowledge, choices, habits, and attitude towards your product or services.

-App developers can use this process to segment users into categories such as frequent users, mid-frequent users, seasonal users, and unengaged users.
+App developers can use this process to segment user statuses into categories such as frequent users, mid-frequent users, seasonal users, and unengaged users.

 The process is considered by mobile app developers and marketers for better understanding the needs and desires of the customers and exploring the opportunities to optimize their experience, and ultimately, gaining better revenue.